bernardhanna/matrix-report-generator/README.md

 17. Export the PDF

-18. Change the url to https://www.maloneoregan.com (no trailing slash)
+18. Change the url to https://www.maloneoregan.com (no trailing slash) - It will only work with these 2 site at the moment

 19. Give it a moment to to load the data